-- (a) This represents the estimated merger consideration of \$64.0 million, consisting of 51% common stock of the Company and 49% cash.
-It is assumed that 930,179 shares of the Company's \$0.01 par value common stock will be issued based on a closing price of \$35.09. - (b) This represents the purchase price of certain real property that is being purchased from parties related to FNB and on which certain FNB offices are located. - (c) This adjustment represents the write-down of the investment securities portfolio available for sale to reflect appropriate bid/ask spreads and to reflect other liquidity adjustments not fully reflected in the December 31, 2012 financial statements of FNB. - (d) This adjustment represents the Company's estimation of the necessary write-down of FNB's loan portfolio and its foreclosed assets to estimated fair value as part of the purchase accounting adjustments.
-Subsequent to the completion of the merger, the Company will finalize its determination of the fair value of the acquired loans and foreclosed assets which could result in further adjustments to such assets. - (e) This adjustment represents the elimination of FNB's allowance for loan losses as part of the purchase accounting adjustments. - (f) This adjustment represents the write-down of certain leasehold improvements of FNB.
+- (1) Because the Agreement stipulates a minimum price of \$27.00 per share and a maximum price of \$44.20 per share to be used for purposes of calculating the exchange ratio, any movement in the Company's stock price above \$44.20 per share will increase the total transaction value, and any movement on the Company's stock price below \$27.00 per share will decrease the total transaction value. - (b) This represents the purchase price of certain real property that is being purchased from parties related to FNB and on which certain FNB offices are located. - (c) Not used. - (d) This adjustment represents the Company's estimation of the necessary writedown of FNB's loan portfolio and its foreclosed assets to estimated fair value as part of the purchase accounting adjustments.
+The estimated purchase accounting adjustment for FNB's loan portfolio is comprised of approximately \$40.1 million of non-accretable credit adjustments and approximately \$11.7 of accretable interest rate adjustments.
+The estimated purchase accounting adjustment for FNB's foreclosed assets consists entirely of non-accretable adjustments.
+Subsequent to the completion of the merger, the Company will finalize its determination of the fair values of the acquired loans and foreclosed assets which could significantly change both the amount and the composition of these estimated purchase accounting adjustments.
+The weighted average remaining maturity of this loan portfolio is approximately 4.2 years. - (e) This adjustment represents the elimination of FNB's allowance for loan losses as part of the purchase accounting adjustments. - (f) This adjustment represents the writedown of certain leasehold improvements of FNB.
 Subsequent to the completion of the merger, the Company will obtain independent third party appraisals of all significant premises and equipment owned by FNB.
-Such subsequent appraisals could result in further adjustments to the carrying values of FNB's premises and equipment. - (g) This adjustment represents the estimated purchase price allocation for FNB and is calculated as follows (in thousands):
+Such subsequent appraisals could result in further adjustments to the carrying values of FNB's premises and equipment.

+(g) This adjustment represents the estimated purchase price allocation for FNB and is calculated as follows (in thousands):

 Total purchase price \$ 64,000

 Less: FNB equity at book value (95,518)

 Elimination of allowance for loan losses (15,314)

-Current and deferred taxes (24,758)
+Current and deferred taxes (23,209)

 Transaction costs and contract buyouts 3,161

 Allocated to:

-Investment securities 3,839

 Loans and foreclosed assets 52,611

 Core deposit intangible (10,282)

 Premises and equipment 2,977

 Time deposits 10,796

-Structured repurchase agreements and Federal Home Bank of Atlanta advances 10,683
+Structured repurchase agreements 5,554

+Federal Home Loan Bank of Atlanta advances 5,129

-Total goodwill \$ 2,195
+Bargain purchase gain \$ (95)